toji/webgpu-gltf-case-study/index.md

 }
 ```

-For glTF models which take advantage of the ability for multiple nodes to reference a single mesh, this will now handle rendering of those case much more efficiently!
+For glTF models where multiple nodes reference a single mesh, this will now renderer them much more efficiently!
 In essence the loop that was here is still happening, but now we've pushed it down to the GPU's driver and given it a more efficient way to lookup the instance data.
 That can be a big performance win!

 "But wait!" you might say.
 "That depends on the structure of the glTF file and/or the way the artist prepared the model.
 There's lots of files out there that won't take advantage of this.
 What about them?"

 Well, good news!
 Even assuming that the file you load up has no opportunities for instancing at all, this approach is no worse than the previous version of the code.
 After all, previously we were creating a bunch of bind groups with only one transform in them and binding them one at a time, right?
 Well that's exactly what will happen in this code if no meshes are re-used.
-There's no penalty for passing `1` into the `instanceCount` of the `draw()` method.
-As mentioned earlier, that's the default anyway.
+There's no penalty for passing an `instanceCount` of `1` to the `draw()` method.
+As mentioned earlier, that's the default anyway!

 ### But we can still do better!

 Even in the case that we have no meshes that can be instanced, though, we can still use instancing to improve our render loop!

 With the above changes, we've gone from creating a buffer for each transform to creating a buffer for all the transforms for a given primitive.
 But why stop there?
-Since the format of the transform data is the same for every mesh we're rendering, we might as well put _all_ of the transforms for _all_ of the primitives into one big buffer!
+Since the format of the transform data is the same for every mesh we're rendering, we might as well put _all_ of the transforms for _all_ of the primitives into **one big buffer**!

 This requires a tiny bit more planning, but ultimately it's a minor change to the code we've already got.
 First off, we'll need to start storing more information in our `primitiveInstances` than just the matrices.